Types of Annuities: An Overview

 Two Major Phases of Annuities

 An annuity agreement has two main phases: accumulation and distribution.
 The accumulation phase involves letting your money grow.
-This phase begins when retirees access and use their funds or when lifetime income begins to be distributed.
+The distribution phase begins when retirees access and use their funds or when lifetime income begins to be distributed.
 While the details of each annuity contract will differ depending on the type of contract, these two steps will always apply to FIAs.

 Taxes and Annuities